imakris/mexce/README.md

 mexce is a small runtime compiler of mathematical expressions, written in C++.
 It generates machine code that primarily uses the x87 FPU.
 It is a single header with no dependencies.

 I wrote this back in 2003 as part of a larger application and then its existence was almost forgotten.
-The code was now updated with added support for x64 and Data Execution Prevention, which probably did not exist back then.
+The code was now updated with added support for x64 and Data Execution Prevention.

 It currently supports Windows and Linux.